cobalthq/cobalt-product-public-docs/content/en/Integrations/IntegrationBuilder/How to Guides/http.md

 ### HTTP connector

-The generic HTTP connector lets you work with cloud applications using their APIs.
-This helps you create triggers and actions on the Workato platform for your integration recipes.
+The generic HTTP connector allows you to interact with cloud applications through their APIs.
+This enables you to create actions in your workflows that communicate with your service via HTTP.

-If you want to create or update an entry in your system, you can send a POST request with a JSON body.
-If you need to get some data from your application, you can use a GET request with your query parameters.
+To create or update an entry in your system, you can send a POST request containing a JSON body.
+If you need to retrieve data from your application, you can use a GET request along with your query parameters.

 #### Crete a new folder for your HTTP connection and recipes